MatthewWid/better-sse/docs/getting-started.md

 <details>
     <summary>Note for TypeScript users</summary>

-If you are using Express, you can make the TypeScript compiler recognize the new property on the response object you must [add it to the global module declaration](https://stackoverflow.com/a/55718334/2954591) via [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).
+If you are using Express, you can make the TypeScript compiler recognize the new property on the response object by [adding it to the global module declaration](https://stackoverflow.com/a/55718334/2954591) via [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).

-First import the raw `Session` class:
+First import the `Session` class, directly:

 ```javascript
 import {Session} from "better-sse";
 ```

-And then add it to the `Response` interface:
+Then add it to the Express `Response` interface:

 ```javascript
 declare module "express-serve-static-core" {